-In an effort to ensure the safety of your children, the school will conduct a daily attendance check.
+To ensure your children's safety, the school will conduct a daily attendance check.
 The preferred method of contacting the school if your child is going to be late or absent is to email cgabsences@fmpsd.ab.ca with your child's name, grade and homeroom teacher.
 Please use this email rather than contacting the child's teacher to report absences.